 |Price (ex-showroom)||Rs 1,68,000|

 In India, Royal Enfield Himalayan is the cheapest off-road – on-road bike available.
 The bike is such a wonder to the eyes.
 Plus, it is almost a naked bike with lifted mudguards, sporty exhaust and an elegant ‘Himalayan’ decal.
 The Himalayan is powered by a 411cc single-cylinder air-cooled engine that produces 24.5bhp power and 32 Nm torque.
 Himalayan delivers a mileage of 36 KMPL.
 It lacks on the technology side, but here the looks sell the bike.
 It gets an analogue cluster with clock and trip meter on the display unit.
 The bike does not offer ABS but is reported to have in the next version.
 It comes with a halogen headlamp and a LED tail light.
 The bike currently has no specific competition but distantly competes with the other cruiser bikes.
 It fits between the off-road and cruiser bike segment.
 Himalayan is priced at Rs 1.68 Lakh (ex-showroom).

 So, these were the best bikes that we chose.
 These bikes are also one of the top selling bikes in their respective segments.
-Check CarBlogIndia for more such articles.
+Tune in to CarBlogIndia for more such articles.

 - Readers Rating